-Conditions can be created by clicking the Add link under the Conditions column in the Primer Administrative Interface.
+Conditions can be created by clicking the Add link under the Conditions column in the Web Forms Interface.
 When a lightbox has a condition set, the Add link will change to Edit.

 Conditions can also be created from within the Lightbox Editor Interface.